Residential Life and Housing

 The mission of the staff in the Office of Residential Life and Housing at SUNY Polytechnic Institute is to promote a residential experience that advances each resident’s personal growth and development and inspires lifelong community engagement.

 The staff members are guided by principles that support a safe, healthy and well maintained living environment.
-The Director of Residential Life and Housing oversees the department and residential complexes are staffed by full time professionals who provide guidance and support to the student staff and the resident students.
-The student staff in Residential Life includes Resident Advisors and Residential Office Assistants who serve as mentors and sources of information to assist students in making their SUNY Poly experience a positive and successful one.
+The Assistant Vice President for Student Affairs, Associate Director for Residential Operations and Communications and Secretary for Residential Life manage the department and central office.
+Residential complexes are staffed by full time Assistant Directors who provide guidance and support to the student staff and the resident students.
+Student staff in Residential Life includes Resident Advisors and Residential Office Assistants who serve as mentors and sources of information to assist students in making their SUNY Poly experience a positive and successful one.
+Housing at the Albany campus is hosted by CrestHill Suites and managed and supported by a full time professional Residence Director/Coordinator of Residential Programming and a student Community Assistant.

 Residential Living Options

-Ethernet, wireless and cable service are provided for all resident students.
+Ethernet, wireless and cable service are provided for all resident students in residence halls; CrestHill residency includes wireless and cable service.
 Resident students also have access to laundry facilities within their own complex.
 Returning students are eligible to select their own suitemates and housing via a lottery system in the spring semester of each year.

-Resident students are required to purchase a meal plan with Sodexo Dining Services.
-For more information regarding housing, dining, or the terms of the housing license, please contact the Residential Life and Housing Office at (315) 792-7810 or visit the SUNY Poly website.
+Resident students are required to purchase a dining plan with Sodexo Dining Services (Utica) or Chartwell’s Dining (Albany.)
+For more information regarding housing, dining, or the terms of the housing license, please contact the Residential Life and Housing Office at (315) 792-7810, or visit the SUNY Poly website.

 Personal Safety and Security

 SUNY Poly is committed to providing a safe, supportive, and secure environment for the entire community, including visitors.
-Members of the community are encouraged to promptly report suspicious behavior, crimes and fires to the University Police Department by dialing 315-792-7111.
-University Police is staffed by dispatchers and officers 24 hours a day, 7 days a week.
+Members of the Utica campus community are encouraged to promptly report suspicious behavior, crimes and fires to the University Police Department by dialing 315-792-7111; University Police is staffed by dispatchers and officers 24 hours a day, 7 days a week.